-English EAP Results: Spring 2011
+English EAP Results: Spring 2012

-Nearly 382,917 high school juniors have received an "early signal" (86% participation rate) of their readiness for college English.
-This represents a significant increase from 2010 when 378,870 juniors opted to take the voluntary assessment.
-Of these 382,917 students, 23% were assessed as college-ready: an increase from 21% in 2010.
+Nearly 383,565 high school juniors have received an "early signal" (87% participation rate) of their readiness for college English.
+This represents an increase from 2011 when 383,060 juniors opted to take the voluntary assessment.
+Of the 383,565 students, 23% were assessed as college-ready.
+This year, the EAP instituted an English Conditional status.
+Of the 383,565 an additional 15% earned an English Conditional status.

-Math EAP Results: Spring 2011
+Math EAP Results: Spring 2012

-Approximately 190,917 (80% of all high school juniors eligible to take the California Standards Test in math) opted to complete the CSU's voluntary EAP.
-Of these students 58% were judged to be ready for college-level work in mathematics.
-This represents an increase in the number of students taking the test from 178,667 in 2010.
+Approximately 203,972 (83% of all high school juniors eligible to take the California Standards Test in math) opted to complete the CSU's voluntary EAP.
+This represents an increase of student participation from the 2011 spring test of 190,946 who opted to take the math portion of the EAP.
+Of these students 15% were judged to be ready for college-level work in mathematics and an additional 46% earned a Math Conditional status.

-In 2010-11, each CSU campus promoted the Early Assessment Program within its assigned service areas.
-CSU allocated funds from existing CSU resources to cover the costs of the 11^{th-} grade assessment and scoring, outreach to all California high schools, development and implementation of the 12^{th-} grade Expository Reading and Writing Course and teacher professional development.
+In 2011-12, each CSU campus promoted the Early Assessment Program within its assigned service areas.
+CSU allocated funds from existing CSU resources to cover the costs of the 11th-grade assessment and scoring, outreach to all California high schools, development and implementation of the 12th-grade Expository Reading and Writing Course and teacher professional development.
 In addition, each CSU campus receives an allocated amount to provide outreach and marketing services on the EAP program to the local service areas totaling \$3.9M.
-A total of 384,871 juniors voluntarily participated in EAP.
+A total of 386,329 juniors voluntarily participated in EAP.